vmware-samples/euc-samples/Windows-Samples/Sensors/README.md

 # Workspace ONE Sensors

 ## Overview
-- **Authors**:Bhavya Bandi, Varun Murthy, Josue Negron, Brooks Peppin, Aaron Black, Mike Nelson, Chris Halstead, Justin Sheets, Andreano Lanusse, Adarsh Kesari
+- **Authors**:Bhavya Bandi, Varun Murthy, Josue Negron, Brooks Peppin, Aaron Black, Mike Nelson, Chris Halstead, Justin Sheets, Andreano Lanusse, Adarsh Kesari, Saurabh Jhunjhunwala
-- **Email**: bbandi@vmware.com, vmurthy@vmware.com, jnegron@vmware.com, bpeppin@vmware.com, aaronb@vmware.com, miken@vmware.com, chalstead@vmware.com, jsheets@vmware.com, aguedesrocha@vmware.com, kesaria@vmware.com
+- **Email**: bbandi@vmware.com, vmurthy@vmware.com, jnegron@vmware.com, bpeppin@vmware.com, aaronb@vmware.com, miken@vmware.com, chalstead@vmware.com, jsheets@vmware.com, aguedesrocha@vmware.com, kesaria@vmware.com, sjhunjhunwal@vmware.com
 - **Date Created**: 11/14/2018
-- **Updated**: 9/14/2020
+- **Updated**: 12/24/2020
-- **Supported Platforms**: Workspace ONE 1811+
+- **Supported Platforms**: Workspace ONE 2011+
-- **Tested on**: Windows 10 Pro/Enterprise 1803+
+- **Tested on**: Windows 10 Pro/Enterprise 20H2+

 ## Purpose
-These Workspace ONE Sensor samples contain PowerShell command lines or scripts that can be used in a **Provisioning > Custom Attributes > Sensors** payload to report back information about the Windows 10 device back to Workspace ONE.
+These Workspace ONE Sensor samples contain PowerShell command lines or scripts that can be used in a **Devices > Sensors** payload to report back information about the Windows 10 device back to Workspace ONE.

 ## Description
 There are Sensor samples, templates, and a script `import_sensor_samples.ps1` to populate your environment with all of the samples.